quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 17/12/17 - Removing all files in .gitignore

+Say you commit some code, and then wrote a gitignore file.
+That means some files in the previous commit should be removed from the git indexed and ignore.
+Just run this command and you'll be fine
+`git rm -r --cached . `

 ### 17/12/17 - Assigning emojis as variables in Swift

 I learnt that you can assign emojis to variables in Swift.
 Check out the below code block!
 However, not all emojis work as Swift identifiers.
 [Here's a list of what works](https://stackoverflow.com/questions/39188733/which-emoji-characters-work-as-swift-identifiers)